 - Gender: Male / Female (Real Valid Info)

 - Customer Since: "xx-xx-xxxx" (Keep it in a safe place no one will see it!)

 - Language: Your language of course.

 - This is another big role towards security.
-Someone may know where you live by pulling an IP (Internet Protocol) or by being friends with you to get it, but they wont know your exact address; unless you a actually give it out.
+Someone may know where you live by pulling an IP (Internet Protocol) or by being friends with you to get it, but they won't know your exact address; unless you actually give it out.
 For this section, just put in every valid information into it that pertains to you.
 Make sure you don't forget any of this information either!
 Make sure you memorize it!
-In addition, i'll be putting better facts, and pointing things out so you don't do nothing out of the blue.
+In addition, I'll be putting better facts, and pointing things out so you don't do anything out of the blue.

 The Four Major Hierarchies

 This is where the fun begins.
 I suggest everyone on a Playstation Console do this.
 Breaking this section down consists of four major hierarchies.

 This is pretty basic, but very important when it comes to security.
 If a hacker knows your password, you're 50/50 screwed.
 If you're the type of person to have your social media accounts with the same password.
 You already fucked up since he has basically control of your whole social media life.
 NEVER have the same password for all of your accounts.
 Make sure your PSN Account is unique and lengthy.
 Most individuals who crack accounts use word lists/email lists to use bots to guess your password.
 So if you have weak passwords 4-15 digits, the easier it is for them to crack your account.
 Make sure you have a 20+ digit password with Lower Case + Caps + Symbols to make it harder to crack.
 A good password would be: XxuJxi6@8djsiUS82kd73IC82hAA72#hd65@ks@ - John##Snow2497SK%Security2